Thomas Babington

 Thomas Babington of Rothley Temple (/ˈbæbɪŋtən/; 18 December 1758 – 21 November 1837) was an English philanthropist and politician.
 He was a member of the Clapham Sect, alongside more famous abolitionists such as William Wilberforce and Hannah More.
 An active anti-slavery campaigner, he had reservations about the participation of women associations in the movement.

 Early life and education

 He was the eldest son of Thomas Babington of Rothley Temple, Leicestershire, from whom he inherited Rothley and other land in Leicestershire in 1776.
-He was part of the Babington family.
-He was educated at Rugby School and St John's College, Cambridge where he met William Wilberforce and other prominent anti-slavery agitators.
+A member of the Babington family, he was educated at Rugby School and St John's College, Cambridge where he met William Wilberforce and other prominent anti-slavery agitators.

 Anti-slavery and philanthropy

 Babington was an evangelical Christian of independent means who devoted himself to a number of good causes.
 His home at Rothley Temple was regularly used by Wilberforce and associates for abolitionist meetings, and it was where the bill to abolish slavery was drafted.
 There is a stone memorial to commemorate to this on the front lawn of Rothley which still stands today.

 Babington's base in London was 17 Downing Street.
 He shared use of this residence with his brother-in-law, General Colin Macaulay who was similarly active in the abolitionist cause.

 In addition to his anti-slavery work, he also offered to pay half the cost of smallpox inoculation for people in Rothley in 1784–5.
 He set up a local Friendly Society to purchase corn for sale to the poor at a lower price to improve the lives and diet of his estate workers.
 Trusts he set up to provide housing in local villages still exist today.